Originally published Demeber 15th, 2022

 Marketing

 Understanding marketing campaign performance requires drawing from analytics for multichannel sources.
 Once they've been compiled, you can then calculate and compare the performance of each channel.
 Overall, marketers need to look at their lead conversion rate to gauge the effectiveness of their marketing efforts.
 If it's low, it could mean there needs to be more understanding of the audience and what they need.
+Top marketing analytics tools help brands identify weak points in their customer acquisition and retargeting funnels.

 Marketing requires a thorough understanding of the Customer Base and Customer Behavior metrics discussed above, and you can often save time discovering what they want by conducting customer surveys.

 Conclusions based on qualitative analyses like surveys should constantly be tested, as they are more theoretical.
 Once you prove your theories, however, you begin shifting back to quantitative measures, establishing a feedback loop of analytics, adjustments, and verification.
+The right key features in your analytics stack can give you a major edge over other online business competitors.

 Building on Previous Knowledge